Course Name: The Misquamicut Club

 My favorite hole at Misquamicut is the 10th because it marries the beautiful Ocean views of the back 9 with the dramatic undulations of the front.
 At 381 yards, this majestic hole is relatively blind from the teebox, but you have much more room to the right than you think.
 Lined by OB left, this wild fairway is split in two with a patch of rough down the middle at 250 yards.
 The left side of the fairway remains elevated with a plateau, while the right dips down into a speed slot.
 Playing down the right is the preferred line because you’ll likely have a blind approach behind the left plateau.
 This two-tiered back-to-front sloped green sits in a natural hollow and is guarded by bunkers left and short.

 The signature hole, the 335 yard 11th is one of the coolest and most unique holes you’ll play anywhere.
 Playing from an elevated teebox, this drive takes you over a busy road and onto the “Meadows” part of the property across the street.
 The hole itself is a another terrific short par 4 with a diagonal fairway and green only about 300 yards from the teebox.
 Playing as almost a cape hole, natural tidal pools line the entire right side and going for the green requires a significant carry.
-This green is protected by a bunker long and two notable mounds on either side short that obscure portions of the green.
+This green is protected by a bunker long and two notable mounds on either side short that obscure portions of the green and make this also a Leven.

 The 13th and 14th are two of the most difficult holes in the state as long dogleg rights.
 At 431 yards, the 13th is the shorter of the two and demands an immediate 150 yard forced carry over a tidal pond.
 Again, because the terrain is so flat, the visuals aren’t very appealing from the teebox, making an already difficult teeshot that much harder.
 This fairway is angled right with water lining the entire right side and bunkers down the left at 230 and 260 yards.
 A crossbunker at 320 yards down the left is only in play for the longest hitters or those laying up.
 This green is small and surrounded by bunkers long, right, and short left.